databricks/spark-training/ampcamp/graph-analytics-with-graphx.md

 </div>
 </div>

-Let's force these graphs to be computed by counting some of their attributes (this might take two minutes):
+Let's force the graph to be computed by counting some of their attributes (this might take two minutes):

 <div class="codetabs">
 <div data-lang="scala" markdown="1">